-So I hunkered down for a month and wrote the document below.
-It expresses the Christianity that I have believed to be true since the moment of my conversion experience.
+A while back I responded to repeated requests that I articulate my personal theology by writing the 14-point document below, which expresses the Christianity that I have believed to be true since the moment of my sudden conversion experience.

 In February of 2012, I and a small group of people who had read and liked my mini-manifesto quietly started a Facebook page called Unfundamentalist Christians.
 We put my document under the page’s What We Believe tab, and then just … sat back to see what happened.
-I personally did almost nothing to promote that page, because I did not want to influence its growth.
-I didn’t care if it grew; I just wanted the theology available for people like me who might want it.
-But if it did grow, I wanted to make sure it did so organically.
+I personally did nothing to promote the UC Facebook page, because I did not want to influence its growth; I wanted it to grow organically or not at all.

-As of this writing, the page has 12,500 members.
-The admin team of that page has done a phenomenal job with it.
+As of this (updated on 3/6/2014) writing, the UC Facebook page has 31,800 members.
+The admin team of that page has done a terrific job with it.
 I’m as proud of what those guys do over there as I am of anything I’ve ever been part of.

 Generally speaking (because do any two people anywhere believe the exact same things?) we here at UC hold that:

-- Jesus Christ was God incarnate.
-He performed miracles; as a means of providing for the irrevocable reconciliation of humankind to God he sacrificed himself on the cross; he rose from the dead; he left behind for the benefit of all people the totality of himself in the form of the indwelling Holy Spirit.
+- Jesus Christ was divine.
+In the course of his dutiful incarnation on earth he therefore easily (what with being divine and all) performed what to him alone weren’t miracles at all.
+As a means of providing for the irrevocable reconciliation of humankind to God (and so of course for each person to him or herself) he allowed for his bodily execution on the cross; by way of (yet again) proving that he was divine he then rose from the dead; for the benefit of all people he left behind the totality of him/her self in the form of the indwelling Holy Spirit, which is readily and easily available to everyone.

 - Christianity is supposed to be all about nothing more (and nothing less!) than living a life of love, compassion, fairness, peace, and humility.